 2. Establish a baseline

-Tie down a firm 'baseline' within the workforce in terms of engagement, motivation and satisfaction.
+Tie down a firm 'baseline' within the workforce regarding engagement, motivation and satisfaction.

 3. Create an action plan